mightyzau/InfMLLM/README.md

 <img src="docs/framework.png" alt="" width="100%"/>
 </p>

+## Release
+[12/06] Make the models and evaluation code available; the manuscript v2 will be posted on ArXiv in two days.
+[11/06] Upload the initial version of the manuscript to arXiv.

 ## Models
 Both the multitask and instruction tuning models are now available on Hugging Face!